Energy Star Windows Guide

-If you’re like most consumers, you look for the ENERGY STAR rating when you shop for appliances.
+If you are like most consumers, you look for the ENERGY STAR rating when you shop for appliances.
 ENERGY STAR ratings are helpful for homeowners because they verify that certain products, such as windows, use 20 to 30 percent less energy than their counterparts.
 This, in turn, leads to significant long-term savings.

 There are three factors that determine whether a window can be an Energy Star Window:

 - U-factor – indicates how easily heat flows through a window.
 The lower the U-factor, the more insulative the window will be.